 NIcky Harris

 RM and IBCLCI have been a midwife for 34 years.
 I have worked both in the NHS and independent sectors, within hospitals and the community – and even in Egypt!
 In my last NHS role, I also worked in Children’s centres running breastfeeding cafes.
 Lately, I have been working as a private midwife and IBCLC supporting women and their babies.
 I also co-run a free weekly postnatal group in Camberwell SE5 for mothers and their babies 0-6 months.
+I have been been an IBCLC since 2013 and teaching on and off for the Art and Science of Breastfeeding for the past 7 years.

 -